melonproject-archive/documentation/chapters/registry.md

 `mapping (bytes32 => address) public fundNameHashToOwner`

-This public state variable mapping maps...
+This public state variable mapping maps the hash of the fund name to the fund owner.
+A `bytes32` type is used, as dynamic-length types cannot be used as keys in mappings and a hash of the fund name allows for names longer than 32 bytes.
 &nbsp;

 `uint public constant MAX_REGISTERED_ENTITIES = 20`